Concepts of signed graph coloring: Introduction and definitions

 \section{Introduction and definitions}

-This paper surveys concepts of colorings of signed graphs.
-The majority of them are natural extension/generalizations of vertex coloring and the chromatic number of unsigned graphs.
-However, it turns out that there are coloring concepts which are equivalent for unsigned graphs but they are not equivalent for signed graphs in general.
-Consequently, there are several versions of a chromatic number of a signed graph.
-We give a brief overview of the various concept and relate some of them to each other.
-We use standard terminology of graph theory.
-However, we will first give some necessary definitions, some of which are less standard.
+The majority of concepts of signed graph coloring are natural extensions and generalizations of vertex coloring and the chromatic number of graphs.
+However, it turns out that there are coloring concepts which are equivalent for graphs but they are not equivalent for signed graphs in general.
+Consequently, there are several versions of coloring and a corresponding chromatic number of a signed graph.
+In this paper, we give a brief overview of various concepts and relate some of them to each other.
+We will use standard terminology of graph theory and only give some necessary definitions, some of which are less standard.